-- 1. A Lecturer who wishes to be considered for range elevation shall provide to the department and the dean the following: - a) letter of application, not to exceed five (5) single spaced typewritten pages, clearly stating the request and why the applicant believes that they meet the criteria for range elevation stated above, and
+- 1. A Lecturer who wishes to be considered for range elevation shall provide to the department and the dean the following: - a) letter of application, not to exceed five (5) single spaced typewritten pages, clearly stating the request and why the applicant believes that he/shethey meets the criteria for range elevation stated above, and

-- b) complete and up-to-date CV. - 2.
-The application and the CV shall be placed in the PAF of the applicant.
-This material will be deemed to have been placed in the PAF at the request of the Lecturer and will not require a five (5) day notice prior to placement in the file. - 3.
-It is the responsibility of the lecturer applicant to see that any appropriate documentation in support of their application has been placed in the Personnel Action File.
+- b) complete and up-to-date vita-CV. - 2.
+The application and the vita CV shall be placed in the PAF OPF of the applicant.
+This material will be deemed to have been placed in the PAF at the request of the Lecturer and will not require a five (5) day notice prior to placement in the file.

+3. It is the responsibility of the lecturer applicant to see that any appropriate documentation in support of his/hertheir application has been placed in the Personnel Action File.